 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
+Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

 If you want to redeem your points and miles for maximum value, you’ll likely need to use them across airline partners.
 In addition to offering great value for your miles, airline alliances allow you to reach more destinations and enjoy better onboard products than what you might experience with U.S.-based carriers.

 If you’re looking for tips covering SkyTeam and Star Alliance, be sure to check out the other two guides in this series:

 - The best websites for searching SkyTeam award availability

 - The best websites for searching Star Alliance award availability